mercadopago/devsite-docs/guides/nuvemshop/discounts-installment-payments.en.md

 ![Account](/images/nuvemshop/conta-es.gif)
 ----[mla]----
-If the number of configured installments does not reflect in your store, you can force synchronization by clicking **Sync** on the Mercado Pago site.
+If the number of configured installments does not reflect in your store, you can force synchronization by clicking **Sync** in the Tiendanube panel.

 ![Sync](/images/nuvemshop/nuvemshop-sincronizar_cuotas.png)